DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 <a name="input" />
 ## Image Input

-_OpenSkyNet_ is able use either a geo-registered local image, or a MapBox or WMTS web server as its input.
+_OpenSpaceNet_ is able use either a geo-registered local image, or a MapBox or WMTS web server as its input.
 Depending on the input source, different command line arguments apply.
 To select which source to use, one of two options must be present:

 * `--service <service name>` To load imagery from a web service.